 Problem (for plants with flowers): My houseplant Isn’t Blooming

 Solution: Move it into a well-lit area or purchase a plant light.
-We have ours in our sunporch in front of a south facing window.
+We have our flowing plants in our sunporch in front of a south facing window.
 We supplement itâ€™s light with a plant light during the winter when there is are fewer hours of daylight.
-Be sure to set a timer (no more that 4 hours at a time) to avoid burning on the foliage.
+When adding additional lighting be sure to set a timer (no more that 4 hours at a time) to avoid burning on the foliage.
 If you have not changed the soil or repotted your houseplant for several months and you have noticed fewer and fewer blooms it may time to add some fertilizer to your soil.

 Problem: My Houseplant’s Leaves are â€œBurntâ€ Looking

 Solution: Houseplants with long leaves are especially susceptible to burning when they are exposed to too much direct sunlight.
 Sun damage first shows up as yellowing of the whole leaf, or small black scorched spotty areas on the leaves.
 Move your plant further away from the window or to a spot that doesn’t receive such harsh sunlight for more than 4 hours a day.
 If it is an issue of under watering, usually this will just appear as burning at the tips of the leaves.
 You can increase the humidity levels by spritzing your plant leaves with water every other day.

 Problem: My Houseplant is Collapsing & Looks Incredibly Droopy